 Over scratched guitar chords, an occasional battered piano key and Martyn P Casey’s deceptively funky bassline, Stagger Lee puts four holes in a barman’s head for giving him lip, then shoots a hooker’s husband after forcing him into a gunpoint blowjob.
-What did you expect if you’re running a bar called the Bucket of Blood?
+Well, what did you expect if you’re running a bar called The Bucket of Blood?

 Stag’s explanation: “I’m a bad motherfucker, don’t ya know, and I’ll crawl over 50 good pussies just to get to one fat boy’s asshole.”

 Stagger Lee is often the centrepiece of Cave’s live shows, and he goes one better in concert – summoning up the devil and shooting the fuck out of him too.

 Fifteen Feet of Pure White Snow (And No More Shall We Part, 2001)